SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 | Block     | <img src="images/research-icon-block.png" class="icon">      |

 #### Unpublishing an exposition
-The unpublishing of expositions is not encuraged.
-Published expositions are supposed to be a permament reference, never to be deleted or changed.
+The unpublishing of expositions is not encouraged.
+Published expositions are supposed to be a permanent reference, never to be deleted or changed.
 If an exposition is to be continuously changed or temporary, it is better to not publish, but simply set its sharing settings to __public__.
 When unpublishing an exposition make sure with the author of the exposition that there are no connected works that have been deleted since, otherwise it may be impossible to reconstruct the publication.

 ### Connection Requests
 It is possible for users to connect a work or exposition to a portal.
 The works that have been accepted by an admin of the portal will be listed here.